Alcohol Abuse & Addiction

 While alcoholism can impact anyone of any age, binge drinking is something that more frequently happens among younger people and in particular high school and college students, so towns in Colorado such as Boulder have seen the consequences of this first-hand and have tried to take steps to curb binge drinking among young people.

-Below explores some of the information about alcohol addiction, and we’ll look at what makes alcohol so addictive, as well as alcohol abuse facts and statistics relevant to Colorado and the nation.
+Below explores some of the information about alcohol addiction in Colorado, and we’ll look at what makes alcohol so addictive, as well as alcohol abuse facts and statistics relevant to Colorado and the nation.

 What Is Alcohol?

 Alcohol is a substance that acts as a depressant, so it slows down the functionality of the central nervous system and other parts of the body.
 The fact that it’s a depressant explains why when you drink, particularly excessively, you may have slurred speech, coordination problems and slowed reaction times.